Please take a moment to familiarize yourself with the University and its facilities:

 Adjunct employees may participate in the Tax Deferred Annuity Plan available through TIAA and set aside additional, tax-deferred retirement funds.
 Employees who participate in this plan are immediately vested.
 To receive further information regarding the University's retirement program, employees can contact:

 Webster University Human Resources: email@example.com or 314-246-7580

 TIAA Customer Service Line: 1-800-842-2776

 - Adjunct Faculty Development Fund – Introduced by the Office of the Provost in 2016, the Adjunct Faculty Development Fund is designed to support professional development, professional travel and research opportunities for Webster University (United States) adjunct faculty.
-Application deadlines are usually in mid-September, with awards announced in during Spring Term.
+Application deadlines are usually in mid-September, with awards announced on or before October 31.
 For more information, contact Rita Smith in the Office of Academic Affairs, 314-246-6914.

 - William T. Kemper Award For Excellence in Teaching – Each year two nominated adjunct faculty members are awarded $5,000 to fund their teaching activities.
 Nominations (from colleagues and/or students) are solicited in the fall, with winners announced in the spring.

 Free Technical Resources: Microsoft Office 365, a Terrabyte of Storage, Adobe Creative Cloud and Other Tech Benefits